-To disseminate the research outputs from EMRP project IND51 MORSE by transferring the relevant knowledge of high-speed optical interconnect measurements/characterisation to normative standardisation committees such as IEC TC86 for potential inclusion into a revision of IEC 62496-4-1:2019.(Objective 1)
+Objective 1: To disseminate the research outputs from EMRP project IND51 MORSE by transferring the relevant knowledge of high-speed optical interconnect measurements/characterisation to normative standardisation committees such as IEC TC86 for potential inclusion into a revision of IEC 62496-4-1:2019

-The consortium had close interactions with the BSI and IEC TC86 Standards committees including 5 working groups: SC86C/WG4, JWG9, SC86B/WG6, GEL86/2, SC86B/WG6.
+The consortium partners, Resolute Photonics, Senko Advanced Components and NPL, had close interactions with the BSI and IEC TC86 Standards committees including 5 working groups: SC86C/WG4, JWG9, SC86B/WG6, GEL86/2, SC86B/WG6.
 This includes presentation of consortium activities and general participation in committees' meetings.
 Higher interface densities are possible with polymer waveguides to enable smaller centre-to-centre pitches than would be possible with glass fibres.
 New standards were therefore required for PMTs with higher channel densities.
-To this end, the consortium fully supported and contributed to a new standard: IEC 62496-4-3/Ed1: (Optical circuit boards - Part 4-3: Interface standards - Terminated waveguide OCB assembly using a single-row thirty-two-channel PMT connector intermateable with 250 $\mu$ m pitch MPO 16), which allowed a single row of 32 waveguides thereby increasing the data capacity by a factor > 2 compared to 12 channels.
+To this end, the consortium fully supported and contributed to a new standard: IEC 62496-4-3/Ed1: (Optical circuit boards - Part 4-3: Interface standards - Terminated waveguide OCB assembly using a single-row thirty-two-channel PMT connector intermateable with 250 μ m pitch MPO 16), which allowed a single row of 32 waveguides thereby increasing the data capacity by a factor > 2 compared to 12 channels.